jayoung/pamlWrapper/README.md

 /fh/fast/malik_h/grp/malik_lab_shared/bin/runPAML.pl --usertree=primateTree.nwk ACE2_primates_aln1_NT.fa
 ```

-By default, we use PAML version 4.9a, but you can also choose 4.9g, 4.9h, 4.9j or 4.10.6.
-Be warned - [I don't think they are as good](https://github.com/abacus-gene/paml/issues/27) at detecting sitewise positive selection with M8 or M2.
+By default, we use PAML version 4.10.6, but you can also choose 4.9a, 4.9g, 4.9h, 4.9j.
 To use a different PAML version, supply the --version option.
 Example:
 ```
-/fh/fast/malik_h/grp/malik_lab_shared/bin/runPAML.pl --version=4.10.6 ACE2_primates_aln1_NT.fa
+/fh/fast/malik_h/grp/malik_lab_shared/bin/runPAML.pl --version=4.9a ACE2_primates_aln1_NT.fa
 ```

 ## To run these scripts in other ways